Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/iconrendermode.md

 ### Output Path
 Sets the path to which the render will be saved when `Render` is pressed.

+### Copy Icon Render Options
+Copies the icon render options set in this scene to all other scenes.
 <br><br/>
 <p style="text-align:right">[*&nbsp;*{: .fa .fa-database} Back to SEUT Reference](../seut.html){: .btn .btn-blue}</p>